Equivariant generalized cohomology via stacks: Introduction

 \ssec{Notation}

-We denote by $\Anima$ the \inftyCat of anima, a.k.a. homotopy types or \inftyGrpds.
 We work over a fixed commutative ring $k$, which we leave implicit in the notation.
+We denote by $\Sch$ (resp. $\Asp$) the category of schemes (resp. quasi-separated algebraic spaces) of finite type over $k$.

-We write ${}^\tau\Stk$ for the \inftyCat of locally of finite type $\tau$-Artin stacks over $k$, and $\Sch$ for the full subcategory of schemes locally of finite type over $k$.
-Given $S\in{}^\tau\Stk$ we write ${}^\tau\Stk_S$ for the \inftyCat of locally of finite type $\tau$-Artin stacks over $S$, and $\Sch_S$ for the full subcategory of schemes locally of finite type over $S$.
+We denote by $\Stk$ the \inftyCat of Artin stacks locally of finite type over $k$.
+Given $S\in\Stk$ we denote by $\Stk_S$ the \inftyCat of Artin stacks locally of finite type over $S$.
+Note that any morphism in $\Stk$ (resp. $\Stk_S$) is automatically locally of finite type.

 \ssec{Acknowledgments}